nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221012061227/README.md

-# scared of using vim to take notes
+# scared of using vim to take notes?

-change EDITOR variable
+change EDITOR environment variable

 ```
 export EDITOR=nano